neta-elad/conproj-a/book/description/historical.md

 ### Cases

-Originally, there was only the genitive case, from an old word for "home" pr[<home-1>].
+Originally, there was only the genitive case, from an old word for "home" pr[<home>%].

 ### TAMs